Shows distribution of attribute values.

 - Sort by subgroup frequencies: Sort subgroups by their descending frequency.

 The Box Plot widget is most commonly used immediately after the File widget to observe the statistical properties of a dataset.
 In the first example, we have used heart-disease data to inspect our variables.

 Now define the threshold for cluster selection (click on the ruler at the top).
-Connect Box Plot to Hierarchical Clustering, tick Order by relevance and select Cluster as a subgroup.
-This will order attributes by how well they define the selected subgroup, in our case a cluster.
-Seems like our clusters indeed correspond very well with the animal type!
+Connect Box Plot to Hierarchical Clustering, tick Order by relevance, and select Cluster as a subgroup.
+This will order attributes by how well they define the selected subgroup, in our case, a cluster.
+It seems like our clusters indeed correspond very well with the animal type!